 Stunning autumn hikes in Lleida province

 - Aigüestortes i Estany de Sant Maurici National Park: The only national park in Catalonia.
 It’s a spot of great beauty with endless hiking opportunities.
-You can either choose to go for a one-day hike or do multi-day hike and sleep at one of the national park’s hut.
+You can either go for a one-day hike or do a multi-day hike and sleep at one of the national park’s huts.

-- Vall d’Aran: A beautiful mountain region located in the northwestern part of Catalonia.
-For autumn vibes, we recommend the bosc de Carlac.
-It’s a forest with millennial beeches that leave the tracks covered in golden leaves.
+- Vall d’Aran: A beautiful mountain region in the northwestern part of Catalonia.
+For autumn vibes, we recommend the Bosc de Carlac, a forest with millennial beeches that leave the tracks covered in golden leaves.
 You can get to this forest from the village of Bausen.

 - Alt Pirineu Natural Park: The largest natural park in Catalonia, located in the Pyrenees.
-One of our favourite excursions is the bosc de Virós, a woodland landscape of outstanding natural beauty.
+One of our favourite excursions is the Bosc de Virós, a woodland landscape of incredible beauty.
 The colours are diverse as the forest is composed of different tree species.
 To get there, park the car at the village of Araós and follow one of the three sign-posted tracks that start there.

 Lovely autumn hikes in Barcelona province

-- Montseny Natural Park: We recommend you park the car in the Passavets fountain and hike the Turó de l’Home, an iconic peak in the area.
-Other beautiful areas are the Fageda de Santa Fe, a beech tree forest, or the Castanyer Gros d’en Cuch, a huge chestnut tree with a perimeter of more than 12 m.
-It’s considered the largest tree in the country for the spectacular thickness of its trunk.
+- Montseny Natural Park: We recommend you park your car in the Passavets fountain and hike the Turó de l’Home, an iconic peak in the area.
+Other beautiful areas are Fageda de Santa Fe, a beech tree forest, or Castanyer Gros de Can Cuc, a huge chestnut tree with a more than 12 m perimeter.
+It’s considered the largest tree in the country for its spectacular trunk thickness.
 If you visit it, don’t forget to get inside the tree!

 Beautiful autumn hikes in Tarragona province

-- Reserva Natural Parcial de les Fagedes dels Ports: Located in the southerwest part of Catalonia, in the Els Ports natural park.
+- Reserva Natural Parcial de les Fagedes dels Ports: Located in the southwest part of Catalonia, in Els Ports Natural Park.
 There are several hiking and MTB routes in the area.

-Watch movies at the Sitges Film Festival (6th to 16th of October)
+Watch movies at the Sitges Film Festival (3rd to 13th Oct)

 You’ll find more info, the line-up and the tickets on the festival’s website.